Censorship of YouTube: Iran

 On December 3, 2006, Iran temporarily blocked access to YouTube and several other sites, after declaring them as violators of social and moral codes of conduct.
 The YouTube block came after a video was posted online that appeared to show an Iranian soap opera star having sex.
 The block was later lifted and then reinstated after Iran's 2009 presidential election.
 In 2012, Iran reblocked access, along with access to Google, after the controversial film Innocence of Muslims trailer was released on YouTube.
 Some startups, television shows, celebrities, and reformist politicians such as Khatami use this website.

 North Korea

 YouTube is blocked in North Korea because of the country's laws regarding the Internet and its accessibility.
-The North Korean government has warned that anyone who tries to access it is subject to punishment.
+The North Korean government has warned that anyone who tries to access it is subject to punishment because VPNs are all outlawed.

+Russia

+On February 12, 2026, Roskomnadzor imposed a full nationwide block on the platform, making YouTube inaccessible in Russia without the use of a VPN.
+The decision to block YouTube marked the culmination of a years-long deterioration in relations between the platform and the Russian state following the Russian invasion of Ukraine in 2022.

+Since 2022

+In March 2022, YouTube started showing its users ads with calls to disable Russian railroad communications.
+As a result, Roskomnadzor contacted Google and demanded the company to stop the threats against Russia.
+In addition, YouTube imposed a global ban on state-funded Russian media and propaganda channels, including RT and Sputnik.
+In response to mounting restrictions and international sanctions, Google suspended all monetization and subscription services in Russia including YouTube Premium and YouTube Music.

+Between 2023 and 2025, Russian courts imposed increasingly large fines on Google, eventually reaching a record high of US$20 decillion in October 2024.
+Russian authorities accused the company of refusing to restore pro-Kremlin accounts and of spreading what they described as “false information” about the war in Ukraine.